eeshanl/AutoGit/README.md

 * Automatically adds, commits, and pushes.

-* Use $1, argument 1, as the message for the commit.
-This is optional
+* Use $1, argument 1, as the message for the commit. (optional)

+* Homebrew installation of this feature coming soon.

 ### Not running?